devjow/gts-spec/README.md

    - Otherwise treat it as an **anonymous instance** ID value.
 2. **For anonymous instances**, determine the schema/type from a separate field (commonly `type`, or aliases like `schema`, `gtsType`, `gts_type`).

+**Important**: When determining instance type, a chained GTS ID in the instance ID field ALWAYS takes priority over any explicit type field.
+The type is derived from the chain's type segments, not from a separate type property.

 Different systems may choose different field names and priority orders via configuration.
 The examples below (and the `./examples/*` folders) use the common defaults: `id` for instance ID and `type` for instance type.

 ### 11.2 Examples